CyberT33N/windows-cheat-sheet/README.md

 )
 ```
-- You only need to allow system32/svchost.exe for internet access
+- You only need to allow for internet access outbound:
+  - system32/svchost.exe
+  - iSCSI-Service (TCP)